Rajpratik71/Mininet-wiki/Mininet-Python-Style.md

 * Spaces are inserted inside parentheses, such as those in function definitions and calls, for readability.
 They may be omitted in mathematical formulas and/or if readability would otherwise be compromised.

 * `camelCase` is used for method and variable names in preference to `under_scores`.
-This is intended to give named identifiers (including classes, methods, instance variables, local variables, and parameters) a more consistent look and to reduce cognitive load.
+This is intended to give named identifiers (including those for classes, methods, instance variables, local variables, and parameters) a more consistent look and to reduce cognitive load.
+However, for easier filename typing, core Mininet package names (`nodelib`, `topolib`, etc.) are usually lowercase.

 * Single-line docstrings are surrounded by single double-quotes.
 This makes them more compact.